 The rise in DoS attack activity in recent years has resulted in many proposed solutions from the research community.
-One type of approach relies on building an overlay of nodes to protect victims [?, ?, ?].
+One type of approach relies on building an overlay of nodes to protect victims [15], [18], [10].
 While they have their merits, these solutions generally operate above the network layer, and so other mechanisms are needed to protect this layer.
-Other approaches rely on so-called capabilities [?, ?, ?], whereby a host must ask permission to send from the receiver before actually sending any traffic, and include a token in subsequent packets.
+Other approaches rely on so-called capabilities [2], [27], [19], whereby a host must ask permission to send from the receiver before actually sending any traffic, and include a token in subsequent packets.
 These solutions tend to rely on the network to police packets so that only those with valid tokens are allowed through, presenting a difficult deployment hurdle.
-Pushback [?] aims at filtering aggregates by having routers ask upstream ones to filter traffic.
-However, in order to be effective, it needs paths where every single router has the scheme deployed, and it can only defend against large attacks if these deployed routers are close to the sources of malicious traffic.
-Traceback solutions [?, ?, ?, ?], as their name suggest, focus on determining where packets come from.
+Pushback [14] aims at filtering aggregates by having routers ask upstream neighbours to filter traffic.
+However, to be effective, this needs paths where every single router has the scheme deployed, and it can only defend against large attacks if these deployed routers are close to the sources of malicious traffic.
+Traceback solutions [4], [23], [26], [21], as their name suggests, focus on determining where packets come from.
 The true-source bit described in this paper solves this problem with much less mechanism.

-One of the more recent solutions [?] provides applicationlayer protection against DoS, and so it would nicely complement the solution we presented.
-Another proposal called dFence [?] mitigates DoS attacks at the network layer by dynamically inserting middlebox devices in front of a victim when an attack takes place.
+One of the more recent solutions [25] provides applicationlayer protection against DoS, and so it would nicely complement the solution we presented.
+Another proposal called dFence [20] mitigates DoS attacks at the network layer by dynamically inserting middlebox devices in front of a victim when an attack takes place.
 However, these boxes are deployed near the victim, and so it is unclear how well they would be able to cope with large attacks.
-In PRIMED [?], the authors present a proactive approach to mitigation based on communities of interest (COIs), using them to capture the collective past behavior.
+In PRIMED [24], the authors present a proactive approach to mitigation based on communities of interest (COIs), using them to capture the collective past behavior of remote network entities and to predict future behavior.
 Despite its merits, attackers will eventually outsmart the heuristics used in the solution.
 In addition, PRIMED's analysis may be vulnerable to spoofing attacks trying to incriminate members of a good COI.

 Like the solution presented in this paper, there have been others put forth that aimed at filtering malicious traffic near its sources.
-AITF [?] is one such approach, but it faced deployment hurdles because of changes required to core network nodes: it relies upon the core of the network to perform the filtering during the initial deployment stages, and uses a variant of IP route record to mark where packets came from.
-In Firebreak [?], the authors also place filtering boxes near the edges.
+AITF [3] is one such approach, but it faced deployment hurdles because of changes required to core network nodes: it relies upon the core of the network to perform the filtering during the initial deployment stages, and uses a variant of IP route record to mark where packets came from.
+In Firebreak [8], the authors also place filtering boxes near the edges.
 However, it suffers from several shortcomings, including complications arising from the fact that these boxes use IP anycast to advertise their addresses: not only is largescale IP anycast not well understood nor widely deployed, but advertising in this manner is likely to present scalability problems.
-Another solution [?] aims at filtering traffic on a per-customer basis, but relies on BGP to relay filtering requests from AS to AS and focuses on the economic feasibility of its deployment.